LaStefan/esg-stocks-dashboard/README.md

     For two APIs mentioned above we used these to gather data such as company information and stock pricing history.
     They are saved in data/transformed/stock.csv and data/transformed/pricing_history.csv

-## Indicators and Visualizations

-### ESG scores against Market Capitalization
-The ESG scores are scatter plotted against the companies market capitalization visualized using a python script.
-It is inner joined with sql queried using the stock and esg_history csv's.

-### Price trend over time
-The price trend over time including a moving average of the close price is generated using a Python script.
-The source of this data is from the FMP API.

-### Quarterly average margin trend
-The quarterly average margin trends of the chosen 10 stocks.
-Based on the daily open en close prices, generated using Python scripts.

-### Analyst recommendations
-The analyst recommendations shows an overview of the recommended action to take from a collection of analysts, per stock.

-### ESG Score Breakdown Across Industries
-The average ESG scores are broken down by industry, providing insights into how different sectors perform in terms of environmental, social, and governance criteria.
-This was visualized using a Python script after joining the stock and esg_history data through a SQL query.

-### ESG Score vs Risk-Adjusted Returns
-This chart compares ESG scores with risk-adjusted returns (Sharpe Ratio) to help investors identify companies that offer strong returns relative to their risk while maintaining high sustainability standards.
-The data was processed using SQL queries from the stock and esg_history CSVs and analyzed in a Python script.

-### Total ESG scores divided into categories for each stock
-This KPI gives insight in how each stock is performing for each segment of the ESG scale.
-Which means how sustainable the company is.​ The indicator was computed with two data sources; esg_history.csv and stock information which was gather from the API, SQL query was used to join two tables which were previously loaded into our database.
-The indicator was initially created in the jupyter notebook (workspace-stefan.ipynb) and then it was beautified with streamlit library in the esg.py script for visualisation in the dashboard app.
 ## Contributing
 ### Git